 At a glance: facts about vasectomy

-- In most cases, vasectomy is more than 99% effective.
-Out of 2,000 men who are sterilised, one will get a woman pregnant during the rest of his lifetime.
+In most cases, vasectomy is more than 99% effective.
+Out of 2,000 men who are sterilised, 1 will get a woman pregnant during the rest of his lifetime.

-- You need to use contraception for at least eight weeks after the operation, because sperm stay in the tubes leading to the penis.
+You need to use contraception for at least 8 weeks after the operation, because sperm stay in the tubes leading to the penis.

-- Up to two semen tests are done after the operation, to ensure that all the sperm have gone.
+Up to 3 semen tests are done after the operation, to make sure that all the sperm have gone.

-- Reversing the operation isn't easy, and is rarely available on the NHS.
+Reversing the operation isn't easy, and is not available on the NHS.

-- Vasectomy doesn't protect against sexually transmitted infections (STIs).
-By using a condom, you’ll protect yourself and your partner against STIs.
+Vasectomy doesn't protect against sexually transmitted infections (STIs).
+Use a condom to protect yourself and your partner against STIs.